truenas/documentation/content/TrueCommand/SystemManagement/SingleSystem/TrueCommand Snapshots.md

 ![TrueCommandCreateSnapshotTask](/images/TrueCommand/TrueCommandCreateSnapshotTask.png "Create Snapshot Task")

-Set a tasks schedule and determine the snapshot lifetime, then click *CONFIRM*.
+Set the task's schedule and determine the snapshot lifetime, then click *CONFIRM*.